MicrosoftDocs/power-automate-docs/articles/desktop-flows/how-to/ocr-multilingual-documents.md

 Although most scenarios require you to handle text in a specific language, there are cases where the sources are multilingual.

-To perform OCR in these sources, use a Tesseract engine in the respective OCR action and enable the **Use other languages** option in the engine settings.
+To perform OCR on these sources, use a Tesseract engine in the respective OCR action and enable the **Use other languages** option in the engine settings.

 ![The Use other languages option in the Exctract text witg OCR action.](media/ocr-multilingual-documents/use-other-languages-extract-text-ocr-action.png)